foundry-rs/starknet-foundry/docs/src/snforge-advanced-features/storage-cheatcodes.md

 ## Example: Using enums in storage

 Normally, enums use 0-based layout.
 For example, `Option::Some(100)` will be serialized as `[0, 100]`.
-However, their storage layout is 1-based, so `Option::Some(100)` will be serialized as `[1, 100]`.
+However, their storage layout is 1-based, so `Option::Some(100)` should be serialized as `[1, 100]`.
 It's because the first variant needs to be distinguished from an uninitialized storage slot.

 Below is an example of a contract which can store `Option<u256>` values: